wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/threat-protection.md

 Windows Defender Advanced Threat Protection (ATP) helps you prevent, detect, investigate, and respond to advanced threats.
 Windows Defender ATP uses technologies built into Windows 10 that connect to Microsoft's cloud services.
 Endpoint behavior sensors collect data and send it to cloud security analytics, Microsoft optics that use big data and machine learning to turn behavioral data into insights, detections, and recommended responses.
 ATP also leverages threat intelligence collected from Microsoft hunters, security teams, and partners to identity and understand attacker tools and generate alerts when it detects them in data from the endpoint sensors.

 ## Windows 10
 Windows 10 includes built-in security protections to help safeguard against viruses, phishing, and malware.

-Features like BitLocker and credential guard help protect the integrity of the boot process and user credentials, while Windows Hello uses biometric authentication (fingerprints and facial recogniition) to guard against potential spoofing.
-Windows Information Protection (WIP) helps protect enterprise apps and data against accidental data leaks on both enterprise-owned and personal devices.
+- **BitLocker and credential guard** help protect the integrity of the boot process and user credentials.
+- **Windows Hello** uses biometric authentication (fingerprints and facial recognition) to guard against potential spoofing.
+- **Windows Information Protection (WIP)** helps protect enterprise apps and data against accidental data leaks on both enterprise-owned and personal devices.